FerhatUcar/react-playlist-maker/README.md

 # Rockstars IT App

+## About

+You will see a complete list of music tracks.
+Create a playlist and then add your favorite songs to your playlist.
+You can find your favorite artists in no time with the search bar.
+You can remove them afterwards.
 In the project directory, you can run:

 ### `yarn` or `npm install`